Stephan109-5/amplify-vite-react-template/README.md

+## NTUT Cloud Computing & Applications - Spring 2024

+This repository contains the demo AWS Amplify app.
+The app has 3 main functions:
+- ToDo List
+- Image Gallery
+- Text Translation (English to Chinese (Traditional))

+This repository provides a starter template for creating applications using React+Vite and AWS Amplify, emphasizing easy setup for authentication, API, and database capabilities.

 ## AWS Amplify React+Vite Starter Template

 This repository provides a starter template for creating applications using React+Vite and AWS Amplify, emphasizing easy setup for authentication, API, and database capabilities.